Th3F4nd1t/Rules-Alts/README.md

 Litematica usage is allowed, but due to the client-sided nature of this mod, pasting builds (which uses `/gamerule` and `/setblock` under the hood) is *not* allowed.
 These automated commands fill up the server's log and are otherwise restricted on ORE which means that it's mostly a disfunctional feature.

+### Alts must be rule compliant
+Any alternate accounts must:
+- Be visitor rank
+- Not have any plot associated with it
+- Must be transparent about their status as an alt, and who the main account is
+- Not be used for ban/timeout evading
+- Follow all other rules and use common sense

+Any infractions will result in penalties applied to all linked accounts, regardless of whether alternate accounts are shared among multiple users.
+Also note that infractions on an alt may be punished more severly depending on the infraction.

+These rules apply to Discord and Minecraft accounts.

 # Types of Punishments

 There are a few different punishments which we use on ORE, they are as follows: